tedneward/Azgaarnoth/Races/Tiefling.md

 * **Ability Score Increase**.
 Your Intelligence score increases by 1.

 * **Legacy of Minauros**.
 You know the Mage Hand cantrip.
 Once you reach 3rd level, you can cast the Tenser's Floating Disk spell once as a 2nd-level spell.
-Once you reach 5th level, you can also cast the Arcane Lock spell once.
+Once you reach 5th level, you can also cast the [arcane lock](https://www.dndbeyond.com/spells/arcane-lock) spell once.
 You must finish a long rest to cast these spells again with this trait.
 Charisma is your spellcasting ability for these spells.

 ## Bloodline of Mephistopheles
 In the frozen realm of Cania, Mephistopheles offers arcane power to those who entreat with him.
 Tieflings linked to him master some arcane magic.